TPIOS/i-wanna/README.md

 4. **Snipaste**.
 A good screenshot tool when making game map.
 5. Two decompiler for Gamemaker 8.x.
 6. **QuickBMS** for decompiling Gamemaker Studio.
+7. **BongoCat**.
+Another keyboard mapping tool with cute cat and live2D support.
+8. **GearNT**.
+A tool to slow down the speed of i wanna game.
+Not allowed to be used in public performance.
+9. **iwpo**.
+Early in 2020, an amazing tool for transfer single player i wanna game to multi-players.
+10. Some tools related to NumLock, rotate the screen, and quickMacro.
+11. Working on some Python scripts to automatically beat the i wanna game.
+12. Some .dll files for fixing some issues related to GMS i wanna game.